-Disneyland Resort has announced that Pirates of the Caribbean will soon return to offering a standby queue and will no longer be a Lightning Lane attraction.
+Disneyland Resort has announced that Pirates of the Caribbean will soon return to offering a standby queue only and will no longer be a Lightning Lane attraction.

-Pirates of the Caribbean Returning to Standby
+Pirates of the Caribbean Disneyland Returning to Standby

-Pirates of the Caribbean was initially added to what was previously Genie+ (later rebranded to Lightning Lane Multi Pass and Single Pass) on a “temporary” basis in January 2024, while other nearby attractions were under refurbishment.
+Pirates of the Caribbean at Disneyland was initially added to what was previously Genie+ (later rebranded to Lightning Lane Multi Pass and Single Pass) on a “temporary” basis in January 2024, while other nearby attractions were under refurbishment.
 In April 2025, the attraction was temporarily unavailable for Lightning Lane Multi Pass, with some hypothesizing that the removal was a test to remove the attraction from the offering completely.

 At that point, the following attractions will be available for Lightning Lane Multi Pass at Disneyland Park: